charliegaldamez/buildtools/README.md

 Feel free to fork and contribute.

 ## Credits
-Twentronix Build Tools is based on Akeeba Build Tools of Nicholas Dionysopoulos of <https://www.AkeebaBackup.com>.
+Twentronix Build Tools is based on Akeeba Build Tools of Nicholas Dionysopoulos of Akeeba Backup.
 Thank you Nicholas for these awesome scripts.

 ## COPYRIGHT AND DISCLAIMER
 Twentronix Build Tools - Extension builder for Joomla!